-Note: I have concentrated here on accessible introductions to men’s roles in preventing men’s violence against women.
+Note: I have concentrated here on accessible introductions to men’s roles in preventing men’s violence against women written for the non-specialist reader.
 For further key introductions – for practitioners, educators, and advocates – see the "Recommended works" section here.
 Also see XY's very large collection of resources on men's anti-violence work.

 Flood, Michael.
 (2009).
 Violence against women is always a men’s issue.
 Voice Male, Summer: 25-26.
 URL: http://xyonline.net/content/violence-against-women-mens-issue.

 Flood, Michael.
 (2010).
 Where Men Stand: Men’s roles in ending violence against women.
 Sydney: White Ribbon Prevention Research Series, No. 2. http://www.xyonline.net/content/where-men-stand-men%E2%80%99s-roles-ending-violence-against-women.

 Flood, Michael.
 (2011).
 Men Speak Up: A toolkit for action in men’s daily lives.
 Sydney: White Ribbon Prevention Research Series, No. 4. https://www.whiteribbon.org.au/wp-content/uploads/2016/10/Men_speak_up_Flood_2011-1.pdf

 Funk, Rus Ervin.
 (1993).
 Stopping Rape: A Challenge for Men.
 Philadelphia, PA: New Society Publishers.

 Katz, Jackson.
 (2006).
 The Macho Paradox: Why some men hurt women and how all men can help.
 Naperville, Illinois: Sourcebooks.

 1. Violence Against Women is a Men’s Issue.